COVAIL/cognizer/README.md

 #### **Install**

--    Some high-performance curl functions that cognizer depends on have not been pushed to CRAN, yet, so you will need the development version of curl:
+-    Some high-performance curl functions that cognizer depends on have not been pushed to CRAN, yet, so __you will need the development version of curl__:

     ``` r
     install.packages("devtools")